-Updated January 16, 2019 It’s the most important part of every tournament.
-Each participant should take the time to read and understand the tournament’s format, entry & rules before the Captain’s meeting on registration day.
+Updated January 16, 2020 It’s the most important part of every tournament.
+Each participanthould take the time to read and understand the tournament’s format, entry & rules before the Captain’s meeting on registration day.
 Have questions?
 Contact Us.

 1 - General Rules

-A complete set of final rules will be given at registration just before the Captains Meeting on the Friday before the tournament.
+A complete set of final rules will be sent to the teams threw email before the tournament.